 In Portrait Photography, the photographer deals with faces.
 Hence to follow the rules of third, you have to align the subject to either one of the intersecting points or one of the vertical lines.

 To follow the rule all the way, make sure that the subject is looking right when it's aligned with the left vertical line and vice versa.
 This helps the image get an extra touch of perfection.

 When To Use The Rule Of Thirds?

-New photographers generally try to keep their subjects in the dead centre of the frame.
+New photographers generally try to keep their subjects in the dead center of the frame.
 This practice can eventually make the images look too simple.
 Hence the Rule of Thirds is used to bring depth and perception into the images.
-Even though images with a centre composition have a very strong appeal, those images tend to look monotonous.
+Even though images with a center composition have a very strong appeal, those images tend to look monotonous.
 So to save your photos from being categorized as boring, Rule of Thirds is a great way to drastically improve the framing of your image.

 When Not To Use The Rule Of Thirds?

 One of the major issues with following the rule of thirds for every picture is that your subjects can change and they can even be a lot different from each other but the rule stays the same.
 So, you can always skip using the rule of thirds when you are already getting a better frame composition without applying it.
 The purpose of the Rule of Thirds is to help the photographer find a better composition for the image.
-And as there are many other aspects that can help you get great non-centre compositions like leading lines etc, using the rule of thirds for each and every one of your pictures is not a necessity.
+And as there are many other aspects that can help you get great non-center compositions like leading lines etc, using the rule of thirds for each and every one of your pictures is not a necessity.